25 Things To Ask Your Legal Private Cloud Provider

 • 24×7 closed-circuit video surveillance

-• Physical security enforced to common data center space
+• Physical security enforced in common data center space

 • Physical security enforced to Uptime servers & equipment